Sean Lee | Product Design Leader | San Mateo, CA

 Design enhancement: I redesigned the email template for improved branding, consistency with the design system, and clearer messaging with a strong CTA.

-When users receive the registration email, they are prompted to click the “Register Software” button, which redirects them to the Software Registration Portal—a web app for completing the process.
+When users receive the registration email, they are prompted to click the “Register Software” button, which redirects them to the Software Registration Portal for completing the process.
 However, a major pain point was that many users got stuck in the login screen due to authentication failures.

-User studies showed that when redirected to log in, users instinctively use their private domain credentials, as their software subscriptions are tied to that domain.
-However, the Software Registration Portal operates on a separate domain with different login credentials.
-This leads to failed login attempts, causing frustration and delays in the registration process.
+When redirected to log in, users instinctively use their private domain credentials, as their software subscriptions are tied to that domain.
+However, the Software Registration Portal operates on a separate domain with different login credentials which leads to failed login attempts, causing frustration and delays in the registration process.

 -

-Lack of clear guidance: It lacked clear instructions on what the registration entails, what actions users need to take, and how to complete without help documentation for users.
+Lack of clear guidance: It lacked clear instructions on what the registration entails, what actions users need to take, and how to complete without help documentation.

 -